huntdatacenter/rbgen/README.md

 * [cat-bgen](https://bitbucket.org/gavinband/bgen/wiki/cat-bgen) - a tool to efficiently concatenate BGEN files.
 * [edit-bgen](https://bitbucket.org/gavinband/bgen/wiki/edit-bgen) - a tool to edit BGEN file metadata.

-In addition, an experimental R package called [rbgen](https://bitbucket.org/gavinband/bgen/wiki/rbgen) is built in the build directory.
-See the [wiki page for rbgen](https://bitbucket.org/gavinband/bgen/wiki/rbgen) for more info.
-(I blogged about how this is built [here](https://gavinband.github.io/biobank/bgen/2017/05/16/Getting_biobank_data_into_R.html)).
+In addition, an R package called [rbgen](https://bitbucket.org/gavinband/bgen/wiki/rbgen) is constructed in the build directory.  ee the [wiki page for rbgen](https://bitbucket.org/gavinband/bgen/wiki/rbgen) for more info.  **Warning**: this package is currently considered experimental - it may or may not work correctly.
+I blogged about how this is built [here](https://gavinband.github.io/biobank/bgen/2017/05/16/Getting_biobank_data_into_R.html).

 Download
 ========